 In a 5-4 split, the U.S. Supreme Court recently held in Coleman v.
 Maryland Court of Appeals that state governmental employers could not be sued for money damages under the Family and Medical Leave Act (FMLA) by workers who took medical leave for their own serious health conditions.
 In this case, the plaintiff, Mr. Coleman, alleged he was fired after attempting to take a ten day medical leave to deal with his diabetes and hypertension.

-Under the FMLA, qualified employees are entitled to take up to twelve weeks of unpaid medical leave under four circumstances:
+If you were to learn more here, you’d know that, under the FMLA, qualified employees are entitled to take up to twelve weeks of unpaid medical leave under four circumstances:

 - the birth of a child, and subsequent care for the newborn;

 - the adoption or foster care placement of a child;

 - the care of a spouse, son, daughter, or parent with “a serious health condition”; and

 Basically, FMLA leaves are divided up into two categories: “self care” and “family care” leaves.
 “Self care” leave includes taking time off for the employee’s own pregnancy-related matters, an injury or medical condition.
 “Family care” leave would encompass an employee taking time off to care for a newborn after delivery, a newly adopted child, or caring for a spouse, child or parent with a serious medical condition.
 The latter would bears costs incurred through buying medicines and Medical transportation.
 The Supreme Court previously decided in Nevada Dept. of Human Resources v.
 Hibbs that state workers could sue for money damages (i.e. back pay) for violations of the “family care” provisions, but left open the question whether damages could be sought for “self care” violations.
 We now know that the answer to the latter question is no.